-- Is eClaims a mandate?
+Is eClaims a mandate?

-- How will the eClaims mandate be rolled out?
+How will the eClaims mandate be rolled out?

-The WCB will stagger the implementation beginning in June of 2013 continuing through March of 2014.
+The Board will stagger the implementation beginning in June of 2013 continuing through March of 2014.
 Initial phases will include national carriers and TPAs followed by groups of New York specific Claim Administrators.
-The WCB has developed an extensive stakeholder communication plan that has supported transparent and continuous two-way communications with all stakeholders impacted by eClaims.
+The Board has developed an extensive stakeholder communication plan that has supported transparent and continuous two-way communications with all stakeholders impacted by eClaims.
 The eClaims implementation schedule was developed based on the extensive feedback received by the Claim Administrator community.

-- Does the eClaims mandate affect medical reporting?
+Does the eClaims mandate effect medical reporting?

 No. The new eClaims filing process will have no impact on Medical Providers or their reporting requirements.
 Medical Providers will continue to file their reports as they presently do today using the current medical forms.
-Medical reporting will be evaluated during the WCB business process reengineering effort that is currently under way.
+Medical reporting will be evaluated during the Board business process reengineering effort that is currently under way.

-- Does the eClaims mandate impact the hearing process?
+Does the eClaims mandate impact the hearing process?

 No. The hearing process will remain the same but the format of some supporting documentation may change.